Natural Person & Legal Person

 Identify once - sign multiple

-In order to use the All-in Signing Service, the natural person or the representative of a legal person must be identified once by an identification application.
-The identification is carried out using the Registration Authority App (RA App) that is available free of charge, a video identification or another already existing agreed and authorised (KYC) process.
-The RA App offers anyone the opportunity to become the extended arm for the Swisscom registration office and to act as an RA Agent for purposes of carrying out the identification of colleagues, customers or partners in a company.
+In order to use the Signature Service, the natural person or the representative of a legal person must be identified once by an identification application.
+The identification is carried out via our Smart Registration Service (SRS), e.g. by using the free of charge Registration Authority App (RA App), SRS video or SRS bank or any other existing and approved (KYC) process.
+The RA App in SRS Direct offers everyone the opportunity to become a delegated registration authority by Swisscom and, as an RA agent, to perform the face2face identification of colleagues, customers or partners in your own comapany.
 Registers are additionally used to check organisation entries in the case of seals.

 Request of a signature or seal